olgakostur/Data-Assimilation-Predictive-Neural-Networks/README.md

 # 🔥🔥🔥 Wildfire 🔥🔥🔥

-This project has two aims:
+This project was completed in a group of 5 students as part of Applications of Data Science module at Imperial College London for MSc Environmnetal Data Science & Machine Learning.
+Detailed explanation of the project aim and structure can found in assignement.pdf.

+The overall aims are:

 1. **Prediction**: use a neural network to train a forecasting model
 2. **Correction**: perform data assimilation in a reduced space

-More detailed explanation of each aim can be found in assignement.pdf

 ## Data